clementsiegrist/PifuHDAppProject/README.md

 **Author :** *Clément Siegrist*

 Flask-app small html/css presentation of a sample of our work on 3D Reconstruction of Humans with Images.
-For more details and exemples of our results and of our work consults the slides of our oral presentation [here](https://github.com/clementsiegrist/app_projet_vision/blob/main/Grand_Projet_Vision_final-compressed.pdf).
+For more details and exemples of our results and of our work consults the slides of our oral presentation [here](https://github.com/clementsiegrist/app_projet_vision/blob/main/Grand_Projet_Vision_final-compressed.pdf) as well as the web page (to be completed) [here](http://clemsiegia.pythonanywhere.com/).

 You may have to change the path of the images in the html depending on your folders and path architectures.